dholte/dholte.github.io/projects/transportation/107-ave-redesign.md

 ---

 ## Existing Conditions
 One significant contributor to the congestion on 107 Ave is the signalized shared-use pathway crossing at approximately the 121 St alignment.
-Particularly at peak times, the dispersed arrival pattern of users results in repeated short stoppages to vehicle traffic as the pedestrian phase is repeatedly triggered in close succession.
+Particularly at peak times, the steady, dispersed arrival of users results in repeated short stoppages to vehicle traffic as the pedestrian phase is repeatedly triggered in close succession.

 ---

 ## Possible Design Alternatives
+1. Extend the minimum time between crossings to increase the number of users crossing per cycle while decreasing vehicle traffic delays.
+2.